AdobeDocs/experience-platform.en/help/xdm/tutorials/create-schema-ui.md

 For example, there may be thousands of members of the loyalty program belonging to the same "level", but each member of the loyalty program has a unique "loyaltyId" (which in this instance is the individual member's email address).
 The fact that "loyaltyId" is a unique identifier for each member makes it a good candidate for an identity field, whereas "level" is not.

-In the *[!UICONTROL Structure]* section of the editor, click on the "[!UICONTROL loyaltyId]" field that you created and you will see the **[!UICONTROL Identity]** checkbox appear under *[!UICONTROL Field Properties]*.
+In the *[!UICONTROL Structure]* section of the editor, click on the "[!DNL loyaltyId]" field that you created and you will see the **[!UICONTROL Identity]** checkbox appear under *[!UICONTROL Field Properties]*.
 Check the box and you will have the option to set this as the **[!UICONTROL Primary Identity]**.
 Check that box as well.

 Next, you must provide an **[!UICONTROL Identity Namepsace]**.
-There are several pre-defined namespaces, but since the "[!UICONTROL loyaltyId]" is the member's email address, select "Email" from the dropdown list.
-You can now click **[!UICONTROL Apply]** to confirm the updates to the "[!UICONTROL loyaltyId]" field.
+There are several pre-defined namespaces, but since the "[!DNL loyaltyId]" is the member's email address, select "Email" from the dropdown list.
+You can now click **[!UICONTROL Apply]** to confirm the updates to the "[!DNL loyaltyId]" field.

-Now all data ingested into the "[!UICONTROL loyaltyId]" field will be used to help identify that individual and stitch together a single view of that customer.
+Now all data ingested into the "[!DNL loyaltyId]" field will be used to help identify that individual and stitch together a single view of that customer.

 ![](../images/tutorials/create-schema/loyaltyId_primary_identity.png)